MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/71FHJU17djL._SL1204_.jpg" width=500 />

 William was born from the frustrations that appear when you try to work with code that has so many separate purposes.
-As for us, for the most part we just have two:
+As for us, we have two:
  1. Each month, calculate how much every merchant should be billed and how much each developer should be paid.
  2. Provide visibility into how these calculations have gone in past months, and will go next month.